USMLE® Step 1 style questions USMLE

 Normally, ACTH is released in a pulsatile manner throughout the day and peaks in the morning around 6am but it is also secreted in response to various forms of stressful stimuli.

-Now, when ACTH is released it travels to the adrenal glands, which sit above each kidney and binds to the ACTH receptor, also called melanocortin receptor 2, located in the membrane of their target cells which are adrenocortical cells.
+Now, when ACTH is released it travels to the adrenal glands, which sit above each kidneys and binds to the ACTH receptor, also called melanocortin receptor 2, located in the membrane of their target cells which are adrenocortical cells.

 Each gland is made up of an inner medulla, which secretes catecholamines, and an outer cortex.